 On May 10, 1869, the presidents of the Union Pacific and Central Pacific railroads meet in Promontory, Utah, and drive a ceremonial last spike into a rail line that connects their railroads.
 This made transcontinental railroad travel possible for the first time in U.S. history.
-No longer would western-bound travelers need to take the long and dangerous journey by wagon train, and the West would surely lose some of its wild charm with the new connection to the civilized East.
+No longer would western-bound travelers need to take the long and dangerous journey by wagon train.

 Since at least 1832, both Eastern and frontier statesmen realized a need to connect the two coasts.
 It was not until 1853, though, that Congress appropriated funds to survey several routes for the transcontinental railroad.
 The actual building of the railroad would have to wait even longer, as North-South tensions prevented Congress from reaching an agreement on where the line would begin.